jodelunas/UFOs/README.md

 * For the shape filter, the user needs to enter a shape.
 The options are circle, light, triangle, unknown, fireball, formation, other, sphere, disk, chevron, rectangle, cross, flash, changing, oval, cigar, teardrop and cylindar.

 <img width="1388" alt="Screen Shot 2022-08-17 at 3 46 48 PM" src="https://user-images.githubusercontent.com/106006911/185239977-7389587d-d823-4294-9599-7eb6137a7c75.png">

+## Summary

+One drawback of this design is that you need to look through the table to find what can be entered in the filters.
+The table has limited data spanning two weeks.
+One improvement that could be made to the design is to add drop-down menus in the filters to be able to choose instead of search for options.
+Another improvement would be to add a clear filter button.
+This would also be more impressive if linked to another site or API that has data added regularly.